-With regard to indirect costs, our main spend is in relation to Australian property leasing (with mainly longer term contracts) and various other suppliers with one year or ad hoc purchasing arrangements.
+With regard to indirect costs, our main spend is in relation to Australian property and fleet leasing (with mainly longer term contracts) and various other suppliers with one year or ad hoc purchasing arrangements.
 We also purchase various management and administrative intercompany services from other Group companies.

-FPA Customer Services specialises in the commissioning, installation, repair, servicing, maintenance and delivery of the home appliances we sell.
-These services are provided by employees, contractors and franchisees.
+FPA Customer Services specialises in repair and maintenance of the home appliances we sell.
+These services are provided by employees and contractors.